ChrisMagliano/chrismagliano.github.io/_portfolio/UCL.md

 ## Recommendations and Insights
 ### Insights
 - **Dominance and Evolution of European Football**: **Real Madrid** has clearly dominated the UEFA Champions League with the highest number of appearances and victories.
 However, when considering win/loss ratios, **Bayern Munich** and **FC Barcelona** show slightly better efficiency, highlighting that dominance is not solely about the number of wins but also about consistency.
+We also mention **AC Milan**, **Liverpool FC** and **FC Barcelona** that won 7, 6 and 5 UCL trophies respectively.
 Teams like **Manchester City** and **Paris Saint-Germain**, though not historically prominent in the UCL, have emerged as significant contenders.
 This indicates a shift in European football dynamics, where financial investment and strategic management are reshaping traditional power structures.

-- **Geographical Disparity in Success**: The majority of UCL titles are concentrated in Western Europe, particularly in Spain, England, and Italy, due to factors like financial power, advanced infrastructure, and strong domestic leagues.
-Eastern and Northern Europe, by contrast, have a minimal presence, reflecting economic and infrastructural challenges.
+- **Geographical Disparity in Success**: The majority of UCL titles are concentrated in **Western Europe**, particularly in Spain, England, and Italy, due to factors like financial power, advanced infrastructure, and strong domestic leagues. **Eastern** and **Northern Europe**, by contrast, have a minimal presence, reflecting economic and infrastructural challenges.

-- **Importance of Experience**: The analysis suggests that experience plays a critical role in UCL success.
-As teams accumulate more matches, their win probability improves, reflecting the non-linear, likely quadratic, nature of learning and expertise in high-stakes competitions.
+- **Importance of Experience**: The analysis suggests that **experience** plays a critical role in UCL success.
+As teams accumulate more matches, their win probability improves, reflecting the non-linear, likely **quadratic**, nature of learning and expertise in high-stakes competitions.

-- **Tactical and Goal-Scoring Trends**: The analysis of UCL finals indicates a trend towards tightly contested matches, with 1-0 being the most common scoreline.
+- **Tactical and Goal-Scoring Trends**: The analysis of UCL finals indicates a trend towards tightly contested matches, with **1-0** being the most common scoreline.
 This highlights the high stakes and defensive strategies often employed in these finals.
 However, goal-scoring trends have fluctuated over the decades, influenced by tactical evolution, physical and technical developments, and the emergence of "super teams."

 - **Home Advantage in Finals**: Teams playing the final in their home country have a noticeable advantage, winning 58.3% of the time.
 The familiarity with the venue and the psychological boost from home support likely contribute to this trend, as reflected in both win rates and goal distributions.